 Every night, on-call resident advisors walk the communities, visit residents, look for security and maintenance concerns and address policy violations.
 Community directors are also on call 24/7.
 Duty staff phone numbers are posted in residence lobbies.

 Blue light call boxes

 Emergency blue light call boxes are located throughout the grounds.
 They are easy to spot and instantly link callers to CSUN police dispatchers.
 There are more than 75 emergency blue light phones located throughout the entire CSUN campus.

 Entrances to all residential buildings, including lobbies, hallways, apartments, pool areas and computer labs are locked and can only be opened with electronic key cards issued to residents.
 Intercom systems are used to identify and admit guests.
 A resident host must accompany guests at all times while in the complex.

-The perimeter gates are locked between the hours of 7 p.m. and 1 a.m. daily.
-Guest registration assistants and community service assistants staff the entrances to confirm residency of people entering the complex and to assist residents in registering their guests.
+The perimeter gates are locked between the hours of 7:30 p.m. and 3:30 a.m. daily.
+Guest registration Community Service Officers staff the entrances to confirm the residency of people entering the complex and to assist residents in registering their guests.

 For more information about police services, visit the Resources for Housing Residents.
 You may also read the complete guidelines on Safety and Security.

 If you have a bicycle on campus, find out more about the Matador Bicycle Compound and how to register your bicycle with police services.